 (Journal of Clinical Medicine 108, No. 2, pp.54-58).
 Prof. Vo Van Nhan.

 Objection: To evaluate the outcome of alveolar cleft bone graft.
-Method: The progressive clinical study performed on 32 patients with unilateral cleft lip and alveolar cleft defect, included 23 female and 9 male in the age of 15 to 29 years.
-Results: The mean apical-coronal distance of the bone graft was 11.4 ± 2.4mm and the mean buccal-distance was 6.1 ± 1.0 mm.
-29 patients (90.6%) were rated type I on Enermark implant, 3 patients (9.4%) type III had insufficient bone for implant placement required fix bridge fixation.
-Conclusion: The two iliac bone block autograft have contributed a new method that showed good results in the alveolar cleft bone graft for implant placement in palatal cleft lip patients.
+Method: The progressive clinical research performed on 32 patients with unilateral cleft lip and alveolar cleft defect, included 23 female and 9 male in the age of 15 to 29 years.
+Results: The mean apical-coronal distance of the bone graft was 11.4 ± 2.4mm and the mean buccal-lingual distance was 6.1 ± 1.0 mm.
+29 patients (90.6%) were rated type I on Enermark scale enabled to place implant, 3 patients (9.4%) type III had insufficient bone for implant placement required the fix bridge restoration.
+Conclusion: The two iliac bone block autograft have contributed a new method that showed good result in the alveolar cleft bone graft for implant placement in palatal cleft lip patients.

 Key words: Alveolar cleft bone graft, palatal cleft lip patient.